Caallum/TURPH-Music/README.md

 #### [TURPH Music](https://github.com/Tur-ph/TURPH-Music) is made and maintained by [Tur-ph](https://github.com/Tur-ph)

-#### Creditting the developer is optional however taking credit for unchanged code is not allowed, if you do modify it and public it has a *new or fixed* version please give [Tur-ph](https://github.com/Tur-ph) some credit.
+#### Creditting the developer is optional however taking credit for unchanged code is not allowed, if you do modify it and make it public and it is a *new or fixed* version please give [Tur-ph](https://github.com/Tur-ph) some credit.